- Search The Registry

 Born enslaved in Estill County, KY, Tandy moved to Lexington, KY, after the American Civil War.
 In Lexington, 1867, he first worked for local photographer John Mullen.
 However, Tandy found his lifelong success through the building and contracting firm of Garrett D. Wilgus.
 There, he began as one of over 200 employees and was promoted to foreman in 1892.
 Tandy and Albert Byrd, his future business partner, ran the company in the 1880s as Wilgus's health declined.

 Handy presented papers and spoke at the National Negro Business League on contracting and building.
 He married Emma Brice, born in 1855.
 The couple's son, Vertner Woodson Tandy, became the first African American architect in New York.
 He was active in church and Sunday school work in the Historic St. Paul African Methodist Episcopal Church and the Masonic Order.
-The historic Lexington, KY, Fayette County Courthouse is his most known legacy.
+His most known legacy is the historic Lexington, KY, Fayette County Courthouse.
 By the early 20th century, he was among the wealthiest African Americans in Kentucky.

 Henry A. Tandy died of a septic infection on February 13, 1918, and was buried in Greenwood Cemetery, later named Cove Haven Cemetery.
 In 2020, downtown Cheapside Park, adjacent to the courthouse, was renamed the Henry A. Tandy, Centennial Park.